discord-net/Discord.Net/docs/guides/interactions_framework/autocompleters.md

 ## Creating Autocompleters

-A valid Autocompleter must inherit `Autocompleter` base type and implement all of its abstract methods.
+A valid Autocompleter must inherit `AutocompleteHandler` base type and implement all of its abstract methods.

 ### GenerateSuggestionsAsync()